 That’s the same temperature as Chef’s industrial freezer.

 Despite the cold we’re enjoying sunshine, crystal clear days and blue skies.
-It really is special and great weather for hiking up the mountain and across the fields.
+Winter in Romania really is special and we experienced great weather for hiking up the mountain and across the fields.

 Heating and Staying Warm at -18C in Rural Romania